harinmehta/spring-security-hibernate/README.md

 # spring-security-hibernate
  List of customers stored in database are CRUD operated .
 But first you need to go throught those spring filters!
+ It's pure Java configuration.
+The only xml file is pom.xml lol